htm-community/comportex/README.md

 See [A sample workflow with the REPL](https://github.com/nupic-community/comportex/wiki/A-sample-workflow-with-the-REPL).

-Or check out the Notebook (browser-based REPL with super powers) in [Sanity](https://github.com/nupic-community/sanity/).
+Or, for a better experience, check out the Notebook (browser-based REPL with super powers) in [Sanity](https://github.com/nupic-community/sanity/).